aalfiann/reSlim-b2b/readme.md

 1. Import reSlim-b2b.sql in your database then config your database connection in config.php inside folder **reslim-b2b/src/**
 2. Import file reSlim Main.postman_collection.json and reSlim Enterprise.postman_collection.json in your PostMan.
 This file is on resources/postman folder.
-3. Edit the path in PostMan.
+3. Edit the request path in PostMan.
 Because the example test is using my path server which is my server is run in http://localhost:1337
     The path to run reslim-b2b is inside folder api.<br> Example for my case is: http://localhost:1337/reslim-b2b/src/api/<br><br>
     You don't have to do this if you change your php server port from 80 to 1337.